Probing holography in $p$-adic CFT: Path integrals for the isotropic sector

 where $\phi_0$ at the center is not fixed.
 The coefficients are

-By performing various kinds of numerics, we see that surprisingly, all roots of the degree-$n$ polynomial equations for any $p$ (primes and non-primes alike) are real.
-When $n$ is odd, there is one universal root $\lambda=p+1$.
-All roots are real regardless $n$ being even or odd.
+Now we treat \eqref{eq:phitree} as an degree-$n$ polynomial equation in $\lambda$.
+Numerically we see that, somewhat surprisingly, all roots of the equations for any $n$ and $p$ (primes and non-primes alike) are real.
+And in particular, when $n$ is odd, there is one universal root $\lambda=p+1$.
 Also, the constant term in the polynomial $\phi_n(p,\lambda,\phi_0)$ is always $\phi_0$, while the coefficient of the highest-degree term is always $(-1)^N\phi_0/\left(p^N+p^{N-1}\right)$.
-Then by Vieta's formula, the product of all roots of the polynomial in $\lambda$ is
+Then by applying the Vieta's formula to $\phi_N=0$, the product of all roots of the degree-$N$ polynomial $\phi_N(\lambda)$ is

 which is in fact insensitive to the exact boundary value of $\phi_N$.